Disease/Disorder

 History

 A comprehensive history should include the cause of limb loss, surgical history, and level of injury.
-Documentation of a developmental assessment, understanding previous and current functional status, and identifying comorbidities such as vision or hearing impairments is important.
+Documentation of a developmental assessment, understanding previous and current functional status, and identifying comorbidities such as vision, cognitive, or hearing impairments is important.
 The child’s hobbies and recreational interests should be elicited, including parent and child goals for resuming these activities.
 Assistive devices should be provided to allow participation in desired activities.
-In the case of acquired amputation due to tumor, it is important to understand whether limb salvage procedures were attempted prior to the amputation6.
+In the case of acquired amputation due to tumor, it is important to understand whether limb salvage procedures were attempted prior to the amputation.8

 Physical examination